leholman/TimeSeriesSimulation/README.md

 # TimeSeriesSimulation
-A small experiment to simulate changes in the environment and species composition
+A small experiment to simulate changes in the environment and species composition.

+Work in progress